How do Portable Air Conditioners Work & Other Frequently Asked Questions

 Are Portable Air Conditioners Energy-Efficient?

-Generally speaking, portable air conditioners are not considered an energy-efficient solution.
+Generally speaking, portable air conditioning units are not an energy-efficient solution.
 As mentioned above, portable ACs constantly generate heat while conditioning the room, making the cooling process longer.
 This results in increased energy usage and also leaves a significant impact on your bills.

 However, if you only have to condition a small/single room, then a portable aircon would be a better option than the central heating system.